May 31, 2023

 1 min reading time

-In this article, we will explain why C-me focuses on behaviour preferences over personality profiling and highlight the benefits it can offer to your organisation.
+In this article, we list why C-me focuses on behaviour preferences over personality profiling and the benefits it can offer to your organisation.

 What do we mean by personality?